DizzyTwinss/The-Malchive/README.md

 Q: **Can I use a VM without installing/downloading anything?**

-A: You can try to find some VMs online on [this server](https://discord.gg/AhWGYbwcc4) and connect to them using AnyDesk, or just use [ANY.RUN](https://app.any.run) or [CollabVM](https://computernewb.com/collab-vm/)
+A: You can try to find some VMs online using AnyDesk, or just use [ANY.RUN](https://app.any.run) or [CollabVM](https://computernewb.com/collab-vm/)

 Q: **The password isn't working, what can I do?**